Workshop: Online Classroom Management and Student Engagement

 Classroom Management Workshop: Session Overview

-The traditional approaches (punishments and rewards) can be highly effective, but must be used carefully.
+Management (punishments and rewards) can be highly effective, but must be used carefully.
 Through collaborative activities and discussions, you’ll develop a strategic plan to address your greatest classroom management challenges.

 Classroom Management Workshop Takeaways